Simulating Chern insulators on a superconducting quantum processor

 With a dimensional reduction procedure \cite{Kraus2012a}, a 2D integer quantum Hall system can be mapped to a 1D model with a periodic parameter as a synthetic dimension.
-In this context, we experimentally simulate a 2D integer QHE using 15 qubits on one leg of the ladder (i.e., qubits labeled by Q$_{1,\uparrow}$ to Q$_{15,\uparrow}$), where the on-site potential $V_{j,\uparrow}$ of each qubit is periodically modulated.
+In this context, we experimentally simulate a 2D integer QHE associated with Chern insulator using 15 qubits on one leg of the ladder (i.e., qubits labelled by Q$_{1,\uparrow}$ to Q$_{15,\uparrow}$), where the on-site potential $V_{j,\uparrow}$ of each qubit is periodically modulated.
 This system can be described by the 1D Aubry-Andr\'{e}-Harper (AAH) model \cite{Harper1955,aubry1980} with a tight-binding Hamiltonian

 where the second index $\uparrow$ is omitted.
-Here, $b$ determines the modulation periodicity, and the modulation phase $\phi$ corresponds to the momentum in a synthetic dimension \cite{Kraus2012a,SM}, see Fig.~\ref{fig:1}b.
-Note that there exists hopping between next-nearest neighbor (NNN) qubits $H'=J'_\parallel\sum_{j=1}^{13}(\hat{c}_{j}^\dag\hat{c}_{j+2}+\textrm{H.c.})$ on the same leg with a strength $J'_\parallel\simeq0.1J_\parallel$ \cite{SM}.
-This model is topologically equivalent to the lattice model of the 2D integer QHE, proposed by Hofstadter \cite{Hofstadter1976}, where electrons hop within the 2D lattice, subjected to a perpendicular magnetic field with $b$ being magnetic flux (normalized to the magnetic flux quantum) threading each unit cell.
-In our experiments, we fix $b=\frac{1}{3}$ and vary $\phi$ from $0$ to $2\pi$ to obtain various instances of AAH models with potentials by tuning the qubits' frequencies as $\omega_j=\omega_0+\Delta\sum_{j=1}^{15}\cos(2\pi b j+\phi)$, with a reference frequency $\omega_0/2\pi=4.7$~GHz (Fig.~\ref{fig:1}c).
+Here, $b$ determines the modulation periodicity, and the modulation phase $\phi$ corresponds to the momentum in a synthetic dimension \cite{Kraus2012a}, see Fig.~\ref{fig:1}\textbf{b}.
+Note that there exists hopping between next-nearest neighbour (NNN) qubits $H'=J'_\parallel\sum_{j=1}^{13}(\hat{c}_{j}^\dag\hat{c}_{j+2}+\textrm{H.c.})$ on the same leg with a strength $J'_\parallel\simeq0.1J_\parallel$, see the Supplementary Note 1.
+This model is topologically equivalent to the lattice model of the 2D integer QHE, proposed by Hofstadter \cite{Hofstadter1976}, where electrons hop within the 2D lattice, subjected to a perpendicular magnetic field with $b$ being the magnetic flux (normalised to the magnetic flux quantum) threading each unit cell.
+In our experiments, we fix $b=\frac{1}{3}$, and vary $\phi$ from $0$ to $2\pi$ to obtain various instances of AAH models with potentials by tuning the qubits' frequencies as $\omega_j=\omega_0+\Delta\sum_{j=1}^{15}\cos(2\pi b j+\phi)$, with a reference frequency $\omega_0/2\pi=4.7$~GHz (Fig.~\ref{fig:1}\textbf{c}).